Knox Township’s Oak Grove schoolhouse in Jay County

 A lawsuit brought before Jay County Circuit Court Judge R.D.
 Wheat compelled the area’s remaining rural schoolhouse to close after the 1939-40 school year9.
 Frank E. Cline was Oak Grove’s final teacher, and its students were sent to Pennville for the 1940-41 term10.

 The schoolhouse was used as a corn crib in the years after it closed11.
 In 1968, the 160-acre William Smith farm on which it sat was proposed to become the site of one of two new Jay County high schools12.
-Ultimately, though, the Jay County School Corporation chose to erect a single building southwest of Portland, which was completed in 1975.
+Ultimately, the Jay County School Corporation chose to erect a single building southwest of Portland, which was completed in 1975.

 Sources Cited